Architecture Overview

 - DID creation:

-CredentialServiceRegistryhands off to an issuer that canonicalises the payload, signs it through the same KMS, and produces aVerifiableCredentialwith a proof. - Anchoring: The credential digest (or any payload) flows through
+CredentialService.issue(IssuanceRequest)(usually wired byTrustWeave) canonicalises the payload, signs through the KMS, and produces aVerifiableCredentialwith a proof. - Anchoring: The credential digest (or any payload) flows through

 BlockchainAnchorClient, yielding anAnchorRefteams can persist for tamper evidence. - Verification: When verifying, TrustWeave pulls the DID document, replays canonicalisation + signature validation, and optionally checks the anchor reference.